Here are a few resources for degree and registration planning, including sample plans below!

 Learn more about the different CNS degree types including BS and BSA.

-General Education/Language, Arts, and Culture: The Language, Arts, and Culture requirement is listed under the "General Education" section of your Interactive Degree Audit.
+The Language, Arts, and Culture requirement is listed under the "General Education" section of your Interactive Degree Audit.

-Required Minor or Certificate: It is required to complete a minor or certificate for the BSA degree.
+A minor or certificate is required for the BSA degree.
 Learn about available minors and certificates on the CNS website.
 Some minors and certificates are open and approved and some require a competitive application and approval process.
 Visit the minor or certificate program website for details and talk with your advisor if you have any questions!

 Human Development and Family Sciences